HeiderJeffer/Imaginaries-Governance-and-Practices-of-AI-in-the-Welfare-State-A-Cultural-Critical-Inquiry/README.md

 Situating these streams within Media and Communication Studies, the project responds to WASP-HS’s call for interdisciplinary exploration of AI’s societal impacts (\[wasp-hs.org]\[1]).
 It offers a critical-cultural intervention by interrogating not only the technologies themselves, but the mediated frameworks that legitimize them to citizens.

+It offers a critical-cultural intervention by interrogating not only the technologies themselves, but also the mediated frameworks that legitimize them to citizens—including how governments may strategically manipulate public opinion through AI-powered narratives and decision-making systems.

 ## 2. Research Questions

 1. **Imaginaries**